awsdocs/amazon-vpc-user-guide/doc_source/route-table-options.md

 + You cannot route traffic between hosts in the same subnet through an appliance\.
 + You cannot route traffic between subnets through an appliance\.
 + The appliance does not have to perform network address translation \(NAT\)\.
 + To intercept IPv6 traffic, ensure that you configure your VPC, subnet, and appliance for IPv6\.
-For more information, see [Working with VPCs and Subnets](working-with-vpcs.md)\.
+For more information, see [Working with VPCs and subnets](working-with-vpcs.md)\.
 Virtual private gateways do not support IPv6 traffic\.

-### Appliance Routing Configuration<a name="appliance-routing-configuration"></a>
+### Appliance routing configuration<a name="appliance-routing-configuration"></a>

 To route inbound traffic to an appliance, create a route table and add a route that points the traffic destined for a subnet to the appliance's network interface\.
 This route is more specific than the local route for the route table\.
 Associate this route table with your internet gateway or virtual private gateway\.
 The following route table routes IPv4 traffic destined for a subnet to the appliance's network interface\.